-Not everyone goes into a residential drug treatment center.
-Not everyone does Intensive Out Patient.
+Not everyone goes into a residential/inpatient drug treatment center.
+Not everyone goes through an intensive outpatient program.
 Some people just decide to stop using or drinking, and stop.
-For the most severe addictions, residential rehab is often the best route to beginning a life in recovery because it provides medically assisted detox and a foundation for living.
+But for more severe addictions, residential rehab is often the best route to beginning a life in recovery because it provides medically assisted detox and a foundation for living.
 Planning where to go after leaving inpatient treatment is of utmost importance.
 It is not always best for people to return to where they were living.
-There are many that may not even have a place to return to due to their addiction.
 In these instances, there are many options for transitional living.

-Transitional living is the term for sober living environments.
+Transitional living is another term for sober living environments.

-These residents are set up for recovery from addiction and keep the newly sober person accountable.
-Each will have its own set of rules that can include:
+Transitional living residences are designed for those recovery from addiction to keep the newly sober person accountable.
+Each residence will have its own set of rules that can include:

-- Residents must attend a certain amount of meetings each week
+- Attending a certain number of meetings each week

 - A nightly curfew